Project Management Basics (According to Prince2)

 - The Senior Supplier(s)

-Before I get to the Project Manager, let me first describe the other two: The Senior User(s) and Senior Supplier(s).
-Since these together with the Executive form the Project Board (also known as the Steering Comity).
-The project board is the organ which directs and makes informed discissions.
-That is why one or more Senior Users are needed.
-Senior users represent the people who will in the end actually use the product or service.
-So they need to thoroughly understand the requirements and protect that all the needs of the project are fulfilled.
-The Senior Users can typically be the head of sales with one or two colleagues when the project is used to create a new Sales application.
-While the Senior Supplier(s) are the people responsible for actually making the product or service.
-It is their job to make sure that all promises are possible within scope and budget.
+Before I describe the project manager, let me first describe the other two: the senior user(s) and senior supplier(s).
+Together with the executive, they form the project board (also known as the steering committee).
+The project board directs and makes informed decisions.
+That is why one or more senior users are needed.
+Senior users represent the people who will ultimately use the product or service.
+Therefore, they must fully understand the requirements and ensure that all project needs are met.
+The senior users can typically be the head of sales with one or two colleagues when the project is used to create a new sales application.
+Meanwhile, the senior supplier(s) are the people responsible for actually making the product or service.
+It is their job to ensure that all promises are possible within the project’s scope and budget.

-The project manager is the person who actually runs the project.
-He first receives the Project Mandate, also known as the initial idea.
-This mandate can be in the form of a note on a post-it, a discussion during a meeting or an actual written document describing the idea.
-It’s his job to figure out, with input from other people, whether the Project Mandate is viable to initiate a project.
-He will turn the Project Mandate into a Project Brief, I’ll tell you later what exactly that is.
-The project manager is expected to be a good communicator and listener.
-He can figure out the exact needs while turning them into scope and understanding the implications of the budget needed for all that.
-He or she also has to be good at managing people and understanding the needs of every component or person within the project.
+The project manager is the person who runs the project.
+They first receive the project mandate, also known as the initial idea.
+This mandate can be in the form of a note on a post-it, a discussion during a meeting, or an actual written document describing the idea.
+It’s their job to figure out, with input from other people, whether the project mandate